srikanth-io/Git-Tutorial/README.md

 ## Collabration :-

-whenworking with other programs, git comes in handy as a collabration tool
+when working with other programs, git comes in handy as a collabration tool

 As version control is necessary part of development, git knowledge is needed in many developer jobs